ISENBECK66/X-NetMed/README.md

 ---
 ##### Terminal_2 - GATEWAY SERVICE
 ---
-Install dependencies in the virtual environment :
+Install dependencies in the virtual environment:
 (Run it into the folder where Pipfile and Pipfile.lock are located)
 ```
 pipenv install